Most people think that vizslas are malnourished or weak at first glance.

 Feeding schedule for Vizslas

-During each life stage, you must know how much and frequently to feed your vizsla to keep them energetic.
+You must know how much and frequently to feed your vizsla during each life stage to keep them energetic.
 These figures can vary depending on several factors, such as their neuter/spayed status, activity levels, and metabolism rate.
 However, you can always use the following feeding schedule as a guide for your vizsla at each age group:

 From 4 to 12 months of age, vizslas experience rapid growth and need lots of calories to keep up.
 At this stage, a puppy weighing around 35 pounds will need approximately 1120 calories a day to maintain weight.
 This figure can be higher for puppies that get lots of exercise or lower for those that weigh less.